-Tokio Marine Group has continuously engaged in mangrove planting, which was launched in 1999 as a project to commemorate the 120th anniversary of Tokio Marine & Nichido (total of 11,618 ha as of March 31, 2021).
-In 2007, we announced the Mangrove Planting 100-Year Declaration, and in 2019 we announced the Mangrove-Based Value Co-creation 100-Year Declaration, which aims to create value by providing mangrove-based services together with forestry NGOs and other organizations.
-We also participate in the United Nations Community of Ocean Actions to Achieve Goal 14 of the SDGs and are working to preserve biodiversity and wetlands through international cooperation.
+Tokio Marine Group started planting mangroves in 1999 as a project to commemorate the 120th anniversary of Tokio Marine & Nichido.
+Since then, we have been engaging in the project for more than 20 years as an "insurance for the future of the earth" to pass down a safe and secure environment to future generations (total of 11,618 ha as of March 31, 2021).
+We announced the Mangrove Planting 100-Year Declaration in 2007 and the Mangrove-Based Value Co-creation 100-Year Declaration in 2019, which aims to create value by providing mangrove-based services together with forestry NGOs and other organizations.
+We also participate in the United Nations Communities of Ocean Actions to Achieve Goal 14 of the SDGs and are working to preserve biodiversity and wetlands through international cooperation.